-The car park is some walk from the chedi, but you can admire the views from the hill as you follow the sloping path up to the entrance.
+The car park is a walk from the chedi, but you can admire the views from the hill as you follow the sloping path up to the entrance.

 The complex is, in short, spectacular!
 One of the biggest pagodas in Thailand, it is impressive in size, using the number 101 for its dimensions—it’s 101 meters long, tall, and wide.
 An ornate wall surrounds the complex, with several striking gateways.
 Passing through the entrance gate and walking down a naga-flanked staircase brings you into sublime landscaped grounds.
 Fountains, statues of the Lord Buddha and mythical creatures, and well-maintained flower beds surround the soaring chedi.
 The chedi itself is a sight to behold, with cream and golden hues, decorative details, and eight smaller pagodas surrounding it.

 Entering the chedi offers even more visual wonder; there are five levels, each different from the last.
 There are golden pillars set with gleaming, jewel-like stones, ornate ceilings and staircases, detailed paintings, numerous statues, shrines, chandeliers, stained glass, and many more aesthetic touches.
 Statues include those of the Lord Buddha in various postures and esteemed monks.
 There’s a small museum about the temple on the fourth level, and the fifth floor is home to relics of the Lord Buddha.
 You can also step outside to admire sweeping views of the pastoral surroundings from the high vantage point.